-If season 4 focuses, at least in part, on El Chapo, it’s a good bet it will start in the mid 90s, following the linear chronology of the series (Miguel Rodriguez’ arrest came in 1995 in real life).
+Will we see more of El Chapo in future seasons?
+Almost certainly.
 El Chapo’s life is certainly rife with drama, right down to dramatic escapes from prison; he’s currently in U.S. custody facing trial for running a multi-billion dollar drug enterprise that ran massive quantities of cocaine and heroin to American cities like Chicago.
 He’s represented by a lawyer who once represented John Gotti.
 There are many colorful characters in the real-life El Chapo’s world that are tailor-made for Netflix; consider as a possibility Vicente Zambada-Niebla, once Sinaloa’s number two man, described as a flashy and handsome “billion-dollar Narco Junior,” whose lawyers claimed was secretly working for the DEA.

-The series would have to back up in time if its creators decide to truly sketch out the rise of Mexico’s Sinaloa cartel.
+The series backed up in time to truly sketch out the rise of Mexico’s Sinaloa cartel.
 According to a timeline of El Chapo’s life, Sinaloa grew out of a faction of the Guadalajara Cartel in 1989; in 1993, a Mexican cardinal was mistakenly killed in an airport shootout by rivals of Guzman who thought it was him.
 By 1995, Guzman was in prison, but he soon escaped – in a laundry cart no less.
 It’s hard to imagine the series skipping something as dramatic as the shooting of a cardinal, so it’s possible it will back up a few years and show Guzman’s rise to power, and the conflicts with Guadalajara, with Cali drug lords making bit appearances, giving the show enough fodder and timeline left for at least a season 5.